Rose Girone, World’s Oldest Holocaust Survivor, Dies at 113

 At the time of death, he was the second-oldest living man in the world, behind Israel Kristal of Israel, who was 13 days older.

 His age was validated by the Latin American Supercentenarians (LAS) on 27 September 2020.
-He remains the oldest-validated man born and died in Mexico, though Mauro Ambriz Tapia (1897–2011) was older at the time of death, but his age if not fully validated yet.
+He is currently she second-oldest (validated) man born and died in Mexico, after Mauro Ambriz Tapia (1897–2011).